5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 A usual application of binary renames is to disable a `Device` or `Method` in the `DSDT` so macOS doesn't recognize it, so we can either modify or replace it via an SSDT.
 But besides that you can also use binary renames in rather unconventional ways to enable or disable devices by literally manipulating section(s) of the `DSDT` in such a way that only desired parts of the code is executed.

 ### Risks
-ACPI binary renaming affects other Operating Systems when using OpenCore for booting.
+Patching ACPI tables via binary renames apply system-wide.
+If done inappropriately, it might have negative affects on other Operating Systems when using OpenCore for booting.

+In Windows, for example, an incorrectly applied binary rename can cause Bluescreens during boot caused by an "ACPI_BIOS_ERROR".

 ### Example: Enabling `HPET`
 Let's take enabling `HPET` for example.
 We want it to return `0x0F` for `_STA`.
 Here's the renaming rule: